Reviews You Can Rely On

 Credit: Ryan Baham

 In our tests, we found navigating the Lezyne Mega XL is simple but not as intuitive as the Garmins, the Wahoos, or the Hammerhead Karoo 2.
-The Mega XL has a four-button interface – compared to the seven on the Garmin Edge 840 — and its multi-function buttons make it less straightforward.
+The Lezyne has a basic four-button interface (compared to the seven + touchscreen on the Garmin Edge 840), and its multi-function buttons are not as straightforward to use.
 With practice, though, we mastered the buttons relatively quickly.
-The Lezyne's screen is also relatively easy to read but can't match the vibrant color screens of the Garmin, Wahoo, or Hammerhead bike computers.
+The Lezyne's screen is relatively easy to read, but again, it doesn't match the vibrant color screens of the Garmin, Wahoo, or Hammerhead bike computers.

 Startup Time

 Faster is better, right?
 We think so.
-That means less time on the side of the road, hopping and stomping around because the computer isn't cued up when you're amped to go.
-The non-GPS enabled Cateye Quick computer automatically starts when movement is detected.
-It is an excellent feature that helps avoid the disappointment of forgetting to turn your computer on when you're halfway through a ride.
+That means less time pacing on the side of the road because the computer isn't cued up when you're amped to go.
+The non-GPS enabled Cateye Quick computer avoids this problem completely by automatically starting when movement is detected.
+It is an excellent feature that helps avoid the disappointment of forgetting to turn your computer on until you're halfway through a ride.
 The Garmin bike computers in our review, the Edge 840, Edge 1040, and Edge Explore 2, must be turned on by pressing the power button, and they all take several seconds to power up.
 Once they are on, the user selects from Activity Profiles, and the unit needs to acquire a satellite signal.
-It sounds like a lot, but this only takes about 20 seconds with frequent use.
-The Lezyne model also uses a power button to turn on and off and starts up within a few seconds.
-Wahoo Fitness' ELEMNT Bolt V2 takes a little longer to power up, and it was annoying at times, but the 45 seconds it takes isn't a day ruiner.
+It sounds like a lot of steps, but in total, it only takes about 20 seconds.
+The Wahoo ELEMNT Bolt V2 takes a little longer to power up, about twice as long as the Garmin models.
+It was annoying at times, but the 45 seconds it takes isn't a day-ruiner.

 bike computer - the elemnt bolt 2 is a bit slow to start up, like its predecessor...